IvoSt98/anime-one-piece-quiz/README.md

 Description: Ensure that clicking an answer button updates the scoring  area.
 + Click one of the answer buttons.
 + Observe the score area for updates.
 + Expected Result: The score area should update with the correct or incorrect answer count.
-The RESTART button countinue to stay untill the end of the quiz.
+The RESTART button continues to stay until the end of the quiz.
 + Status: Pass

 About the correct score: